strongloop/strong-globalize/README.md

 - automatic extraction of the strings from JS code and HTML templates and auto-creation of resource JSON,
 - machine translation of the resource JSON using IBM Globalization Pipeline on Bluemix,
 - in Node.js runtime, loads not only the CLDR data sets but the localized string resources of your module as well as all the dependent modules.
+- function hook to grab localized user messages so that the client can log what is shown to the end user along with the original English message in its log file.

 As shown in the Demo section of this README(bottom of the page), the globalized code using strong-globalzie is simpler and easier to read than the original code written without strong-globalize; and more importantly, you get all the features at no extra effort.